Update: Material below the

-A person tag is what it’s called when you mark a post to indicate that someone is involved in the post in some way – such as their being present in a photo, or hanging out with the author when the post was made.
-A person tag requires a person’s homepage link (which makes it a person mention), as well as the
+A person tag is the act of marking a post to indicate someone is involved in the post in some way.
+Examples: the person was present in a photo being posted; the person was hanging out with the author when the post was made.
+A person tag requires a person’s homepage link (which makes it a type of person mention), as well as the

 On the IndieWeb developer chat, we’ve been discussing the difference between “person tags” and “person mentions.”
 There’s a difference, but I don’t think the wiki page correctly describes that difference.